 From what I heard, this aviator was a person with a very expansive

-personality, prone to break the strict codes of radio communications when he contacted the towers of the various airports he approached.
-For instance, on one occasion when arriving in Rio, or perhaps it was Brasilia, he simply announced to a very baffled control
+personality, prone to breaking the strict codes of radio communications when he contacted the towers of the various airports he approached.
+For instance, on one occasion when arriving in Rio, or perhaps it was Brasilia, he simply announced to a very baffled

-tower that he was Dr Luciânia’s pilot and was coming in to land.
-This he apparently did without waiting for the customary permission, just manoeuvring his plane into the first available air space without further ado.
-Not surprisingly, my
+control tower that he was Dr Luciânia’s pilot and was coming in to land.
+This he apparently did without waiting for the customary permission, just manoeuvring his plane into the first available slot without further ado.
+Not surprisingly,

-father and Geraldão eventually fell out.
-He probably decided that he could no longer put up with the aviator’s histrionics, so, he composed a message of dismissal to be handed to his employee, in poetry!
+my father and Geraldão eventually fell out.
+He probably decided that he could no longer put up with the aviator’s histrionics, but the notice of dismissal he wrote, which was duly handed to his employee, was a poem!

-This is particularly difficult to translate into English because it is amusing precisely because of the simple and repetitive rhyme in which it was created.
-But I will try,
+This poem is particularly difficult to translate into English as it is amusing precisely because of the simple and repetitive rhyme in which it was created.
+I will try,

 though I must explain that poetry is usually not translated, but rewritten: